ztomaresUMD/tutorials/02_RDFs/02_RDFs.md

 c.SaveAs("energy.png")
 ```

-> *Exercise*: Write the same analysis to extract the invariant mass of the dimuon system using RDFs.
-The result should be exactly the same!
+> *Exercise*: run this script, and produce the energy histogram.
+How does it compare with the one from the previous tutorial?
+Write the analysis to extract the invariant mass of the dimuon system using RDFs.
 Try running over more events, and note the speed between the simple `for` loop and RDFs.

 # Pandas